-No more than one term of graduate-level coursework or, in the case of part-time students, no more than 15 points of credit of graduate-level coursework, completed before the program is approved, may be counted toward the degree.
+A maximum of 15 points of credit of graduate-level coursework, completed at Columbia University before the new program is approved and not used toward another degree, may be counted toward the degree.
 Students registered in the School have a minimum requirement for each Columbia degree of 30 points of credit of coursework completed at Columbia University.
 The student must enroll for at least 15 of these points while registered as a matriculating

 student in a degree program in the Engineering School.
 (See also the section Nondegree Students and the chapter Columbia Video Network.)
 Students wishing to change from the Ph.D. degree to the Eng.Sc.D. degree must therefore enroll for at least 15 points while registered in the School.
 For residence requirements for students registered in the Graduate School of Arts and Sciences or those wishing to change from the Eng.Sc.D. degree to the Ph.D. degree, see the bulletin of the Graduate School of Arts and Sciences.